-This gorgeous Mediterranean-style property has 5 pools, 2 lazy rivers, 2 splash pads for kids, mini-golf, a spa, a multiple dining options.
+This gorgeous Mediterranean-style property has 5 pools, 2 lazy rivers, 2 splash pads for kids, mini-golf, a spa, and multiple dining options.
 When you are ready to visit the parks, the house shuttle will drop you off and pick you up at the end of the day.

 Rooms can be booked for 30,000 Wyndham Rewards points per night, but the $28 resort fee is not waived on award stays.

-Orlando-Area Points Hotels
+Orlando-area Points Hotels

 If you don’t need to be that close to the theme parks and Disney Springs, you can save some points (as well as parking and resort fees) by staying at a hotel just a few minutes away.